If submitting a service request after hours or on the weekend, please note it is best to call.

 How long does geothermal equipment last?

-Indoor geothermal units typically last over 20 years, while ground loops often last 50 years or longer.
+Indoor geothermal units typically last over 20 years.
+Ground loops often last 50 years or longer.

 Why Choose Barker's Cooling, Heating & Plumbing?